 Meditation is not an escape route, but preparation for life.
 It is therefore essential to come out of meditation, by the “door to gratitude”, bringing the fruits of the meditative life to real life.

 Meditation may lead to exceptional states of consciousness, to “contemplative experiences”.
 Traditions have diverging opinions on the question; some consider them to be mere distractions, other fundamental elements.
 In this field, the potential problems come from our attitude, not from the experience itself.
 The healthiest attitude is, therefore, acceptance, trusting that explanations do not have to come immediately.
 We are on a path of knowledge that requires patience more than anything else…

 Attending to the interior

 Our world has two sides.
 The external one with all its agitation, in which we struggle every day, and the other internal one, silent and often unobserved.
 In meditation, we turn towards this forgotten half.
 It is always present, always calm, and within it, our wisdom will find its source.
 It is only by choosing to return there that we can live a full life, both inner and outer.

 Apart from the factual issues (how long, how often, what position, etc.), one point remains essential: you cannot meditate quickly.
 Time spent meditating is a time of artistic creation, time for the beating heart rather than a time for thought.
 We can draw on the support of groups of practice or bodily techniques if they do not distract us from the solitary heart of meditation.

 Starting with wonder

 The entrance to meditation is by taking the path of devotion, a non-religious concept.
-Often, recourse to nature or to images of nature helps us to feel this dimension.
+Often, recourse to nature or images of nature helps us to feel this dimension.
 Gradually, we are immersed in an image of nature, moving from amazement to devotion, sometimes up to full identification.